pme123/camundala/documentation/src/docs/functionalityDsls/apiDoc.md

 ## Why

 To have accurate and not outdated documentation is a challenge.
-The closest you can get, is when your running or better tested code is the documentation.
+The closest you can get, is when your running- or tested code is the documentation.

 And this is what we do here!
 Together with the [Simulations] you get the most accurate documentation possible without having too much work.